unixpickle/harmonizer/USAGE.md

 # *Harmonizer* trees

 *Harmonizer* instances can be arranged into a tree.
 Naturally, a *Harmonizer* has one parent and can have multiple children.
-Excepting the root *Harmorizer*, each *Harmonizer* depends on its parent for animation frames.
-This is called self-reliant mode.
-When a *Harmonizer* is removed from a tree, it enters self-reliant mode since it no longer has a parent.
-When a *Harmonizer* is added to a tree, it leaves self-reliant mode.

-When a *Harmonizer* gets an animation frame, it emits an 'animationFrame' event.
-After this event has been fired, it notes all of its children and passes the 'animationFrame' to the children that need it.
-The order in which children receive events is not specified.
-If a child removes itself from the tree or stops its animation while an animation frame is propagating, it is guaranteed not to receive the animation frame.
-However, a *Harmonizer* which is added to a tree during a propagating animation frame will **not** receive the animation frame under any circumstances.
+Every *Harmonizer* in a tree has a common *Context*.
+Arranging *Harmonizer*s in a tree is useful for painting, as you will see in the [Painting](#painting) section.

 Here are the methods which allow you to modify the tree structure: